sgwasira/pirple-homework-assignment-2/README.md

 userid: 71b3f9655c365332a874452d17944a41aa48ba5a68ab25888e0472d366082970

-Note: Using the id on query string, lookup and fetch the order object from the orders data folder.
+Note: Using the id query string, lookup and fetch the order object from the orders data folder.

 Example:
 ```json